--Air under pressure can cause severe injury.
+- Air under pressure can cause severe injury:

--Always shut off air supply, drain hose of air pressure and disconnect tool from air supply when not in use, before changing accessories or when making repairs.

--Never direct air at yourself or anyone else.

--Whipping hoses can cause severe injury.
-Always check for damaged or loose hoses and fittings.
+- always shut off air supply, drain hose of air pressure and disconnect tool from air supply when not in use, before changing accessories or when making repairs; - -never direct air at yourself or anyone else. - Whipping hoses can cause severe injury.
+Always check for damaged or loose hoses and fittings. - Do not exceed the maximum air pressure stated on the tool. - Never carry an air tool by the hose.